launchtodayhq/react-native-boilerplate-docs/src/app/docs/installation/page.md

 The boilerplate app and it's integrations are not immediately ready for use.
 There are several steps required to ensure each integration works as expected, including creating accounts and generating API keys.

+The next step is to setup Sentry for monitoring the health of your app.

 {% quick-links %}